godaddy/engineering/_posts/2021-11-08-android-state-management-mvi.md

 }
 ```

 This approach that we initially went with had many benefits and advantages over multiple `LiveData` observables as we saw in the MVVM example earlier.
-Some of the advantages included:
+Some of the advantages include:

 - We are now avoiding issues with different states being emitted from different `LiveData` objects that can emit at any time.
 We have a **single state** controlling this.
 - Using the data class `.copy()`  mechanism to update parts of the state that have changed, helped to not lose data along the way, as you only change parts of the object that need to change.